How To Improve Your Spelling in English: 9 Easy Techniques

 5. Check word origins in the dictionary

 Many English words have Greek and Roman roots.
 This means they have Greek or Latin words in them.
-Knowing common roots can help you spell (and understand) more words.
+Knowing common roots—as well as prefixes and suffixes—can help you spell (and understand) more words.

 When you look up a word in the dictionary, you might check the meaning and part of speech.
 But it can also be useful to check the origin (where something comes from).
 Many dictionaries include the origin of the words.